 - The last setting to specify a use is up to you if you need the task to run as someone specific.

-Here's how it all looks
+Here’s how it should look

 Done and done, you should see the cert in your IIS bindings now!